-The Special Education and Communication Disorders Building, located on the corner of Brookwood Drive and Patterson Street, houses the academic department of the name and also the Speech and Hearing Clinic.
+The Communication Disorders Building, located on the corner of Brookwood Drive and Patterson Street, houses the Department of Communication Sciences and Disorders and the Department of Curriculum, Leadership, and Technology, as well as the Speech and Hearing Clinic.

 The University Bookstore is between S. Walter Martin Hall and the Special Education and Communication Disorders Building.